cdelker/schemdraw/docs/elements/timing.rst

     * attr: Label to show below the group.
 May be a string, or integer.
 If integer, the binary representation is shown.
 May also be a list of multiple lines.
     * type: 0-9 code to fill the bit group.
 Or may be any valid color string.

+Schemdraw adds these parameters not available in the original WaveDrom:
+    * scale: Scale factor for bit width in the group
+    * number: Show first and last bit numbers above the group

 The `config` dictionary may include these key-value pairs:
     * lanes: Number of lanes
     * hflip: Reverse order of lanes